 Whenever you save a file using an existing name (this happens with the "Save" command), the previous version with that name will be overwritten.
 However, it is not immediately lost.
-SADiE can keep the last version as a backup file (with the file extension "\.BKE" for EDL's, "\.BKC" for Clipstores, or "\.BKM" for mixers).
+SADiE can keep the last version as a backup file (with the file extension ".BKE" and ".BKX' for EDLs and EDXs (the EDL annexe file) respectively, ".BKC" for Clipstores, or ".BKM" for mixers).

 To open a backup file, use the normal "Open" command, but in the dialogue box change the types of files listed to "All files".
 You will then see backup files included in the list and you can open the appropriate one.
+Or to import it into the project, use Import Component, change the view filter to show all files, then tick from Playlist on the Convert dialog that appears.

 Additionally, SADiE will "Auto-Save" any unsaved files automatically, every five minutes.
-These are saved to the "C:\sadie5\Temporary Files\username" directory (where username is your login name) and are named:
+These are saved to the Windows User's Temp directory and are named: